 Timber harvesting & sales

-Rides are the arteries into any forest or wood.
-It is vital that they are maintained so a wood can be managed efficiently.
+Rides are the arteries into any wood, it is absolutely vital that they are maintained to allow the efficient management of the woodland.
+Part of our woodland management ethos is to improve ride networks within woodlands to maximise ride edge habitat.
+Widening rides, creating ride edge scallops and small glades at ride intersections dramatically increases woodland biodiversity whilst improving access.
 We have the most up-to-date specialist equipment to make any form of ride widening and maintenance as cost effective as possible.